MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 ![Existing User Print](assets/existing_user.png)

 Now that our code is running, let's take a moment to refactor our current code.

 You'll notice a pattern where we're writing code that works and then refactoring after we've implemented the quick and dirty solution.
-This two-step process allows us to quick figure out how to get our code to work, without having our codebase turn into spaghetti code.
+This two-step process allows us to quickly figure out how to get our code to work, without having our codebase turn into spaghetti.

 # Service Classes